jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CodexContextBackground.md

 - A new `VisionTargetProvider` abstraction fronts heading + distance; Limelight is now the default source while a legacy webcam wrapper exists only for fallback builds. `TagAimController` and `AutoAimSpeed` both consume the provider so aim PD and RPM gating share the same source. `BaseAuto` and TeleOp construct the provider (Limelight default, webcam fallback), Limelight latches obelisk motifs, and AutoSequence `visionMode(...)` steps no-op when Limelight is active to avoid webcam-only swaps.
 - AUTO now applies alliance-only goal filtering with Limelight-side hysteresis (multi-frame acquire/loss counters and a short tx hold) so single-frame dropouts no longer flip between scan and aim; BaseAuto telemetry surfaces raw vs. smoothed visibility, held tx, lost-frame count, and pipeline index for verification.
 - `AutoAimTuning.INVERT_AIM_TWIST` flips aim-generated twist before it hits the drivebase in both TeleOp and Auto so clockwise/counter-clockwise rotation stays consistent once hardware direction is verified, without touching manual stick twist.
+- Long-shot aim windows now bias **RED** toward negative bearings and **BLUE** toward positive bearings once the distance cutover engages, keeping long volleys on the correct side of center in both TeleOp and Auto.

 ### **Legacy P480 AprilTag Pipeline (DEPRECATED)**
 - Implemented in [`vision/VisionAprilTag.java`](./vision/VisionAprilTag.java).